sagesolar/Corpus-of-Taylor-Swift/README.md

 This is interpreted as the word `kid` occurring three times on track 16 of the album 'Red', once on track 30 of the album 'Red', twice on track 10 of the album 'Folklore', and so on.

+> [!NOTE]
+> This column does not appear in the [word details tsv](tsv/cots-word-details.tsv), in order meet the [file size limit for rendering tabular data on GitHub](https://docs.github.com/en/repositories/working-with-files/using-files/working-with-non-code-files#rendering-csv-and-tsv-data).
+To view this column, see the main CoTS file.

 ![CoTS word cloud](img/eras-colours-divider.png)

 ## Song Details 🎶